-Adam received a Bachelors of Science in Foreign Service from Georgetown University, where he majored in economics and international business diplomacy.
+Prior to Bessemer, Adam spent nine years at Jerusalem Venture Partners, where he was partner in their New York, Jerusalem and Beijing offices.
+Adam received a Bachelor of Science in Foreign Service from Georgetown University, where he majored in economics and international business diplomacy.
 Born in South Africa, Adam has lived in the US, China and Israel.

 He blogs about venture capital and Israeli high tech at Savants in the Levant.